 Gov’t taking measures to boost agriculture-led exports: Commerce Minister

-ISLAMABAD, Sep 19 (APP):Federal Minister for Commerce and Textile Muhammad Perviaz Malik on Tuesday said that Pakistan have huge potential in Agriculture trade and local farmers would be fully
+ISLAMABAD, Sep 20 (APP):Federal Minister for Commerce and Textile Muhammad Perviaz Malik on Wednesday said that Pakistan have